vermuz/mani-professional-notes/README.md

 | Type is bound to symbol  | Type is bound to value  |

 #### Static typing
 Type of data that a symbol refers to is known at compile time.
-You will have to declare the type of variable. e.e C, Java.
+You will have to declare the type of variable. e.g C, Java.

 #### Type Inference
 If a language lets you get away with not declaring types because the compiler is smart enough to figure out what type the symbol must have been. e.g. Haskell, Scala.